Haris-Siddiqi/Assignment2_tweet/README.md

 # TweetClass

-Implemented a tweet class in C#
+Implemented a tweet class in C#.
 <br />
 <br />
 <br />
-Features include
+Features include:
 - getting tweets from text file
 - unique id for each tweet
 - tweet manager to display tweets